-8. Final Decision of Board of Education.
-The final decision of board shall be delivered to the student and parents or legal guardian of the student by personally delivering the same or by mailing the same by certified or registered mail.
+14. Final Decision of Board of Education.
+The final decision of the board shall be delivered to the student and parents or legal guardian of the student by personally delivering the same or by mailing the same by certified or registered mail.

-Section 2: Transportation Code of Conduct Students who ride the bus should:
+Section 2: Transportation Code of Conduct

+Students who ride the bus should:

-- 1. Be on time. - 2.
-Arrive at their bus stop at least 5-10 minutes before the regular pickup time. - 3.
-Stand away from the road, not stand on the traveled portion of the roadway while waiting for the bus. - 4.
-Observe proper conduct. - 5.
-Respect the property of others. - 6.
-Wait until the bus has stopped and then walk up to the front door.
-Students should not run near a moving bus. - 7.
-Board the bus in an orderly fashion. - 8.
-Use the bus stop closest to their home.
+- Be on time. - Arrive at their bus stop at least 5-10 minutes before the regular pickup time. - Stand away from the road, not stand on the traveled portion of the roadway while waiting for the bus. - Observe proper conduct. - Respect the property of others. - Wait until the bus has stopped and then walk up to the front door.
+Students should not run near a moving bus. - Board the bus in an orderly fashion. - Use the bus stop closest to their home.
 Walking to a friend's house to catch a bus often causes overcrowding at a given stop.

-While riding the bus, students should:
+While riding the bus students should:

-- 1. Obey instructions of bus driver and/or bus attendant.
+- Obey instructions of the bus driver and/or bus attendant.

-- 2. Be seated immediately.
+- Be seated immediately.

-- 3. Keep hands and feet to self.
+- Keep hands and feet to yourself.

-- 4. Remain seated.
+- Remain seated.

-- 5. Share seats equally.
+- Share seats equally.

-- 6. Be courteous.
+- Be courteous.

-- 7. Respect property.
+- Respect property.

-- 8. Keep hands and head inside bus.
+- Keep hands and head inside the bus.

-- 9. Keep aisles clear.
+- Keep aisles clear.

-- 10. Observe good conduct
+- Observe good conduct

-- 11. Remain seated until bus comes to a full stop.
+- Remain seated until the bus comes to a full stop.

-- 12. Leave the bus in an orderly manner, students in the front seats first.
+- Leave the bus in an orderly manner, students in the front seats first.

-- 13. Avoid loitering around the bus.
+- Avoid loitering around the bus.

-VIOLATIONS OF DISTRICT 0R-1 BUS RULES WILL RESULT IN DISCIPLINARY ACTION.
+VIOLATIONS OF DISTRICT 0R-1 BUS RULES MAY RESULT IN DISCIPLINARY ACTION.